J&K political parties condemn killing of cop, his family | Politics

 ''Woke up to extremely distressing news of violence.
 An entire family fell to bullets.
 No respite from these thugs of violence.
 May they rest in peace.
 May the family muster courage to bear this loss,'' Lone said in a tweet.

 ''The act deserves the strongest condemnation and that those behind the act will meet the same fate.
-What was the fault of the innocent wife and daughter of policeman?
-Killing women is (in) no way bravery, but a pure cowardly attack which deserves the highest form of condemnation,'' Thakur said.
+What was the fault of the innocent wife and daughter of the policeman?
+The killing (of) women is (in) no way bravery, but a pure cowardly attack which deserves the highest form of condemnation,'' Thakur said.
 He expressed sympathies with the bereaved family and urged the police to bring the perpetrators of the crime to justice as soon as possible.
+Senior CPI(M) leader Mohammad Yousuf Tarigami said killing unarmed civilians cannot be justified in any way.

+''Killing innocents, including women, is highly condemnable and such incidents have no place in the civilised world.
+Attacking civilians by the combatants is an act of cowardice and must be condemned by all in one voice,'' Tarigami said.

+He said cycles of violence have been going on in Kashmir for the more than three decades, ''but what has been achieved so far?'' ''Whom does violence suit?
+There is a need to ponder over the persistent violence, and society must come out and express itself against such brutal acts of violence,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)